-While classes are in session during the fall and spring semesters, Health Services is open Monday through Friday from 8 a.m. to 4:30 p.m.
+While classes are in session during the fall and spring semesters, Health Services is open Monday through Friday from 8:30 a.m. to 4:30 p.m.
 The Center is staffed by full-time registered nurses, with physician services two hours daily.
 Health Services provides primary care services and refers students to appropriate specialists and outside health care facilities when appropriate.
 There is a nominal fee for certain procedures, tests, and medications; however, routine visits are free.
 For additional information, about clinical services, click here.

 Health Services is located in the Life Sports Center, 1st floor.
 Services are offered to any full-time traditional Muhlenberg College student who has a completed Muhlenberg College Health Form on file.

-If a student needs to have medication filled from a pharmacy and he/she does not have transportation to the pharmacy, the student may bring his/her prescription and insurance prescription card to the Center.
+If a student needs to have medication filled from a pharmacy and he/she/they does not have transportation to the pharmacy, the student may bring his/her/their prescription and insurance prescription card to the Center.
 Health Services will assist the student in establishing an account with a local pharmacy.
 The Center staff will then fax the prescription to the local pharmacy, which will then deliver the medication to the Health Center.
 A nurse will send a secure message through the health portal to the student to pick-up the medication.
 Click here for a list of pharmacies who deliver to the health center.